 We need help updating our available resources for members.
 If you are blind and enjoy using your ham radio or assistive technology related devices, your assistance is especially needed.
 It would be a big help to your fellow Handiham Members if you would record a tutorial or product review.
 These need to be recorded in Mp3 format, and the Handiham Program reserves the right to edit the recordings as needed before publishing in the Members Only section of the Handiham.org website.
 Please contact me at Lucinda.Moody@allina.com or 612-775-2290 if you have any questions.

 I want to say a big thank you to those who have made or volunteered to make tutorials for the Members Only portion of the website.
 We have already had a number of members step up to offer their services, and their help is greatly appreciated!
-We also have some new readers, so keep watching for website updates as we add more content.
+We also have some new readers who are working on some books, so keep watching for website updates as we add more content.